siccl/fail2ban-bot-telegram/README.md

 Run on user with sudo privileges.

 ## Run the bot with
+pip3 install -r requirements.txt

-python fail2ban-bot.py
+python3 fail2ban-bot.py

-Press Ctrl-C on the command line or send a signal to the process to stop the bot.

 ## Tested on

 Fedora fail2ban v1.0.1

-Ubuntu fail2ban v0.11.1
+Ubuntu fail2ban v0.11.2

+Press Ctrl-C on the command line or send a signal to the process to stop the bot.